ReductStore Settings

 |---|---|---|

-RS_LOCK_FILE_POLLING_INTERVAL | 10s | Interval between attempts to acquire the lock file or rewrite the acquired lock file to update its timestamp. |
+RS_LOCK_FILE_POLLING_INTERVAL | 10 | Interval in seconds between attempts to acquire the lock file or rewrite the acquired lock file to update its timestamp. |

-RS_LOCK_FILE_TTL | 30s | Time-to-live for the lock file.
+RS_LOCK_FILE_TTL | 30 | Time-to-live in seconds for the lock file.
 If the lock file is not updated within the TTL, it is considered stale and can be overwritten by another instance. |

-RS_LOCK_FILE_TIMEOUT | 60s | Timeout for acquiring the lock file.
+RS_LOCK_FILE_TIMEOUT | 60 | Timeout in seconds for acquiring the lock file.
 If the lock file is not acquired within the timeout, the storage will exit.
 When set to 0, the storage will wait indefinitely. |

 RS_LOCK_FILE_FAILURE_ACTION | abort | Action to take if the lock file can't be acquired.
 It can be abort or proceed.
 If set to abort, the storage will exit.
 If set to proceed, the storage will overwrite the lock file and continue. |

-The lock file is enabled when the RS_INSTANCE_ROLE variable is set to primary or secondary.
+The lock file is enabled when the RS_INSTANCE_ROLE variable is set to PRIMARY or SECONDARY.
 If the variable is not set, the lock file mechanism is disabled.

 Storage Engine Settings